 Being alone can weigh on us.
 We weren’t meant to live life by ourselves.
 But it can also give us a new opportunity to reconnect with God.
 Here are a few tips to help you grow your spiritual life when isolated.

 One of the best ways to hear from God is to read his Word!
 Scripture is full of encouragement, insight, and guidance for navigating life.
-It also has tons of stories that you can share with your family that offer just as much drama, romance, or comedy as anything Hollywood is putting out!
+It also has many stories you can share with your family that offer just as much drama, romance, or comedy as anything Hollywood puts out!

-In today’s technology driven world, there are many different options to connect with others on a spiritual level.
+In today’s technology-driven world, there are many different options to connect with others on a spiritual level.
 We aren’t bound by just face-to-face interactions anymore.
-You can always pick up the phone and make a call to a friend or family member.
+You can always pick up the phone and call a friend or family member.
 There are also applications like Skype, Zoom, and FaceTime that allow you to have conversations over video chatting with one or more persons.
 You can even join a Facebook group who’s focus is spiritual growth and share messages back and forth.

-With many stores temporarily closing, and churches moving services to online, there could be a lack in giving in our world.
+With everything more expensive and churches moving services online, there could be a lack of giving in our world.
 But now is a time to step up our generosity.
 Most churches and non-profits offer online giving options.
-Many stores and restaurants have started to as well.
+Many stores and restaurants have started to do so as well.
 And why not buy some groceries for a neighbor in need?
 Let’s take this time to make generosity a habit.